 6. Yellow Tower at East Coast Park

-The spirit of a rape-and-murder victim supposedly lives up at the Amber Becon Tower near Carpark C. Paranormal investigators, as well as some passers-by, claim to have seen a female apparition and heard cries for help.
+Looks innocent, right?
+We betcha didn’t know that the yellow tower at East Coast Park is one of the most haunted places in Singapore.
+The spirit of a rape-and-murder victim supposedly lives up at the Amber Beacon Tower at Parkland Green.
+Paranormal investigators, as well as some passers-by, claim to have seen a female apparition and heard cries for help.

 7. The Coloured Houses

-Endless horror stories have surrounded the Red, White and Green Houses for decades – though all three properties are currently off-limits to keen explorers due to redevelopment, so don’t get any ideas.
-In the Red House at Pasir Ris, a doll on a rocking armchair has been spotted inside, and the pair of eerie-looking stone lions marking the entrance have been said to turn their heads to stare at trespassers.
+Endless horror stories have surrounded the Red, White and Green Houses for decades.
+Though, all three properties are currently off-limits to keen explorers due to redevelopment, so don’t get any ideas.
+In the Red House at Pasir Ris, a doll on a rocking armchair has been spotted inside, and the pair of eerie-looking stone lions marking the entrance has been said to turn their heads to stare at trespassers.
 The White House in Punggol, also officially known as the Matilda House, is said to be home to evil spirits, and a long-haired woman has reportedly been seen sitting on the branches of surrounding trees.
-Then there’s the supposedly haunted Green House, or Hillview Mansion – an unfinished property on Bukit Gombak said to be haunted by its previous owners who were killed in a fire.
+Then there’s the supposedly haunted Green House or Hillview Mansion – an unfinished property on Bukit Gombak said to be haunted by its previous owners who were killed in a fire.